frob/drupalcmbook/pages/03-what-is-configuration-management.md

 > There is more to a node than a node type.
 I have condensed this configuration schema to only include the node type schema and the node settings schema.

-If we look at the keys in the config entity for the _Article_ content type and compare it to the keys in the mapping we will see that they are all present in the schema.
+If we look at the keys in the config entity for the _Article_ content type and compare it to the keys in the mapping for _node.type.*_ we will see that they are all present in the schema.

 - name: Article
 - type: article